-8. High-fat diets with no energy deficit result in high postprandial TG's.
+6. High-fat diets with no energy deficit result in high postprandial TG.
 Postprandial lipaemia is atherogenic.
 See Ultra-high-fat (~80%) diets: The good, the bad and the ugly.

-9. Permanently-high NEFAs (a.k.a.
-FFAs).
+7. Permanently-high NEFA (a.k.a.
+FFA).
 See Lack of suppression of circulating free fatty acids and hypercholesterolemia during weight loss on a high-fat, very-low-carbohydrate diet.
-This raises the RR for Sudden Cardiac Death, and increases ectopic fat accumulation in the pancreas.
+This raises the RR for Sudden Cardiac Death.

 8. Permanently-high NEFA (a.k.a.
 FFA) depletes beta cells causing loss of the 1st phase insulin response.
 See Chronic Exposure to Free Fatty Acid Reduces Pancreatic b Cell Insulin Content by Increasing Basal Insulin Secretion That Is Not Compensated For by a Corresponding Increase in Proinsulin Biosynthesis Translation